C64Axel/MonsterBot/README.md

 ### Upgrade from an older Version

 Save your config.ini
-Delete your Repository and your virtual Environment
+Delete your Repository, and your virtual Environment
-Clone the new Version and create a new virtual Environment
-Copy your config.ini back
+Clone the new Version and create a new virtual Environment Copy your config.ini back

 ### Telegram